 - New residents to Ontario with a valid license from another province, state, or country can use it for 60 days after the move

 There are 12 different classes of licenses.
 Each license class matches a type of vehicle.

-The most common class of license is a Class G which licenses you to drive a car, van or truck.
-A class G license is required before you can obtain any other license class to drive another type of vehicle, with the exception of motorcycles.
+The most common class of license is Class G which licenses you to drive a car, van, or truck.
+A class G license is required before you can obtain any other license class to drive another type of vehicle, except for motorcycles.

 New Drivers and Graduating Licensing